Alscenic/cgml/README.md

 3. Click `Add package from git URL...`
 4. Add `https://github.com/Alscenic/cgml.git`

-### < 2019.3
+### < 2019.4
 1. In your project folder, open `Packages/manifest.json`
 2. Add `"com.currentgenstudios.cgml": "https://github.com/Alscenic/cgml.git",` to the dependencies

-### Anything else
-- Clone the repository to your project folder and update when necessary

-### Recommended
+### Recommended utilities
-I highly recommend you use a package manager updater:
+I highly recommend you use one of these UPM extensions:
 - https://github.com/QuantumCalzone/UnityGitPackageUpdater
-  - Simpler
+  - Simple
 - https://github.com/mob-sakai/UpmGitExtension
   - More advanced
+  - (use 1.3.3 instead of 1.3.4 for Unity 2020.2.X if you experience problems)

+## Installing anywhere else
+- Clone the repository to your project folder and update when necessary

 ## Etc
 Email me if you have questions, concerns, suggestions, or just want to tell me how much you hate it (https://github.com/Alscenic)